Frequently asked questions

 Is Chiropractic safe?

 Yes!
-Chiropractors and trained for atleast 5 years in University to develop the necessary medical diagnostical skills and manual skills to safely treat patients.
+Chiropractors are trained for atleast 5 years in University to develop the necessary medical diagnostical skills and manual skills to safely treat patients.
 Through thorough examination and understanding your past medical history, an experienced chiropractor will have no problem catering their treatment style to avoid contraindicated areas and giving the safest most appropriate treatment possible.

 Does Chiropractic help scoliosis?